FelixHohne/phylo-lib/README.md

 ### Spring 2020
 ### by Shiyuan Huang, Felix Hohne, and Vaishnavi Gupta

-Note that this is the library used by phylo-lib-web, which compiles this code into JavaScript and implements a front-end for this library.
+This is the library used by phylo-lib-web, which compiles this code into JavaScript and implements a front-end for this library.
 ___
 ### What are phylogenetic trees?